Interesting places to stop on the most scenic rail trip in the Balkans

 Bar to Belgrade

-Up to date schedules (including all stations and the overnight service) can be found here.
+Up to date schedules for the Bar to Belgrade train (and vice versa) (including all stations and the overnight service) can be found here.
+The Railway Transport of Montenegro’s website also has ticket prices for each leg of the journey.

 Tips and suggestions for when taking the train between Belgrade and Bar